heartforit/di4win/README.md

 * I want the code to hold as less state as possible to reduce possible side effects and unwanted mutations
 * I want the code to be more memory efficient
-* I want to create a flexible, easy to use, fast to learn library which supports powerful customisation and uses proven design patterns like singleton and factory
+* I want to create a flexible, easy to use, fast to learn library which supports powerful customisation and uses proven design patterns like singleton and factory, as well as laziness
 * I want to have life cycle events when important things happen
-* I want to have config files for different environments
 * I want config files to allow overrides
 * I want to have the chance to deal with edge-cases (legacy code)
 * I want config files with build in (key,value) store to be easy to be accessible without second solution
 * I want to have the flexibility to change parts of the code with custom implementations which fit the project
+* (optional) I want to have config files for different environments

 **When should I use this library?**
-* You want a dependency free (fat-free), "type-safe", tested and easy to learn library
+* :question: You want a dependency free (fat-free), "type-safe", tested and easy to learn library
-* You are searching for a solution to make dependencies:
+* :question: You are searching for a solution to make dependencies:
   * replaceable
   * testable
   * automatically initialised
-* You are looking for a solution to run synchronous constructors which depend on asynchronous code
+* :question: You are looking for a solution to run synchronous constructors which depend on asynchronous code
-* You have implicit dependencies
+* :question: You have implicit dependencies
-* You want to work with edge-cases like dependencies, which export objects or run commonjs code
+* :question: You want to work with edge-cases like dependencies, which export objects or run commonjs code
-* You want to use configuration files with (key,value) nature to be easy accessible for you at runtime
+* :question: You want to use configuration files with (key,value) nature to be easy accessible for you at runtime
-* You want to have the flexibility to change parts of the code with custom implementations: for example you want to load config files which are encrypted somehow etc.
+* :question: You want to have the flexibility to change parts of the code with custom implementations: for example you want to load config files which are encrypted somehow etc.
-* You don't like to write the same code over and over again to create some instances
+* :question: You don't like to write the same code over and over again to create some instances
-* You need to listen for important life cycles event for example when the container is ready to be used or shutdown (async support)
+* :question: You need to listen for important life cycles event for example when the container is ready to be used or shutdown (async support)

 **When should I not use this library?**